ajam/tablespoon/README.md

 * Maybe change createTable to createTempTable and createTable?
 Currently you would set bk.temp(false).
 Maybe that's an argument passed to createTable
 * Allow for option that creates a non temp table, and drops each time
 * Test date type
+* Support sqlite, allow that to be configured via `config.json` or through nodejs api.

 ## Usage